alexsmith716/Portfolio/README.md

 ## My Portfolio

-This is my Portfolio project.
+This is my current Portfolio project.
 The goal of this repo is to become familiar working with Next.js.
 I want to use Next.js as a platform to build out TypeScript, UI, API, AWS, CI/CD, Testing and basically all other Server/Client skills & technologies.
 Main focus right now is to get a stable project that I can improve my Testing, TS and React knowledge.

 [The app is deployed here.](https://portfolio-alexsmith716.vercel.app)